 - the work is not carried out to make a profit

-- the volunteer is not employed by the organisation
+- the volunteer is not employed by your organisation at the same time

 - the volunteer does not perform the work as a regular job

-- you do not pay your volunteer wages, but you may give a fee
+- you do not pay your volunteer wages, but you can give a volunteer fee

 Drawing up a volunteer agreement